Posted on October 20 2017

 2: Understanding experimentation and help to build better coffee.

 Some of the best coffee I've had are experimental lots, pushing the producer outside their comfort zone to make something incredible.
 There is nothing better then receiving samples of a coffee that has a new layer of complexity, sweetness and overall amazing-ness just because its been produced differently.
 Exploring processing and developing an understanding of what it means to the end cup is very important - and something we very much want to encourage.

-If a packet of coffee is marked with Infrastructure, this means the coffee is bought direct and we have developed a relationship with this coffee producer.
+If a packet of coffee is marked with Infrastructure, this means the coffee is bought though a direct relationship with this coffee producer.

 We hope you enjoy drinking this coffee as much as we enjoy sourcing it for you!